mayankrastogi02/cpen321-study-wimme/documentation/M3_Requirements_and_Design.md

             9. The system displays that the group has been deleted successfully

         - **Failure scenario(s)**:
-          - 2a1: User has no groups
+          - 2a.
+User has no groups
-            - Popup informs user that they have no groups to delete
+            - 2a1.
+Popup informs user that they have no groups to delete
-            - Returns to groups list with no changes
+            - 2a2.
+Returns to groups list with no changes
-          - 6a1: User cancels deletion
+          - 6a.
+User cancels deletion
-            - System closes confirmation popup
+            - 6a1.
+System closes confirmation popup
-            - Returns to groups list with no changes
+            - 6a2.
+Returns to groups list with no changes

 4. **Browse sessions**
    - **Overview**:
      1. Browse sessions
    - **Detailed Flow for Each Independent Scenario**:
      1. **Browse sessions**:
-        - **Description**: The actor can browse for sessions hosted by their friends or public sessions on a graphical map interface.
+        - **Description**: The actor can browse for sessions hosted by their friends or public sessions on a graphical map interface
         - **Primary actor(s)**: Student
         - **Main success scenario**:
             1. The actor clicks on the browse sessions button